We are committed to protecting your personal information and being transparent about what information we hold about you.

 When collecting your personal data, we’ll always make clear to you, which data is necessary in connection with a particular service.

 When delivering work on behalf of public bodies such as the Department of Work and Pensions, the European Union, or the Big Lottery Fund, we may collect data to perform a specific task in the public interest set out in law.

 In certain circumstances, we need your personal data to comply with our contractual obligations.
 For example, when providing support to you via a publicly funded programme, we’ll collect details including your location, age and employment status and share them with our funder.

 If the law requires us to, we may need to collect and process your data.
-For example, we can pass on details of people involved in fraud or other criminal activity affecting RIO to law enforcement.
+For example, we can pass on details of people involved in fraud or other criminal activity affecting Real Ideas to law enforcement.
 We may also rely on this basis for processing your data where we need to comply with our obligations in relation to safeguarding concerns or child protection issues.

 We may also combine the demographics of many of our customers, service users and beneficiaries to identify trends and ensure we can keep up with demand or develop new products/services.